Day 1: Ushuaia

 Single Supplement And Child Policy

-Single supplement & Solo travellers - the cruise operator does not have a willing to share policy.
-If you are a solo travellers or would like a single cabin, there is a 50% surcharge.
+Single supplement & Solo travellers - the cruise operator does not have a 'willing to share' policy.
+If you are a solo traveller or would like a single cabin, there is a 50% surcharge.

-Baby policy - 0 to 3 year olds travel for free if sharing a bed with parents.
-Please ask for availability of a complementary travel cots. *Please note, they will still be charged the port tax*
+Baby policy - 0 to 3-year-olds travel for free if sharing a bed with parents.
+Please ask for availability of complimentary travel cots.
+Please note, they will still be charged the port tax.

-Child policy - 3 to 12 year olds receive a 50% discount when sharing a cabin with an adult.
+Child policy - 4 to 12-year-olds receive a 50% discount when sharing a cabin with an adult.

 Extra beds - it is possible to turn certain cabins into triple cabins; for availability and rates please contact us.

 - Meals: 4 breakfasts, 3 lunches, 4 dinners

 - Drinks: all drinks during bar opening hours (alcoholic and nonalcoholic)